 Produced by Conan O'Brien, the show follows an astronaut named Gary and his planet-destroying sidekick Mooncake as they embark on serialized journeys through space in order to unlock the mystery of where the universe actually ends and if it actually does exist.
 Featuring a host of familiar voices, including O'Brien, Fred Armisen, David Tennant, John DiMaggio, Gina Torres, Shannon Purser and Keith David, it should definitely give you your animated sci-fi fix.

 'Okja' will move you to tears and leave you shook like no other Netflix original film.
-With an incredible cast that includes Jake Gyllenhaal, Tilda Swinton, Paul Dano, Lilly Collins, The Walking Dead’s Steven Yeun, and newcomer Seo-Hyun Ahn, the film is comparable to 'E.T.' or 'Pete's Dragon' but far more sinister.
+Its incredible cast includes Jake Gyllenhaal, Tilda Swinton, Paul Dano, Lilly Collins, The Walking Dead’s Steven Yeun, and newcomer Seo-Hyun Ahn.
+The film is comparable to 'E.T.' or 'Pete's Dragon' but far more sinister.
 Storywise, the world has become overpopulated so large, hippo-like creatures called 'superpigs' are developed to provide a new food source.
 Okja is a superpig raised by a young girl named Mija (An Seo Hyun) in a South Korean forest.
 When Okja gets taken away from her, Mija runs away in order to save her friend.
 The simplicity of Mija’s character and her unrelenting drive to get Okja back are a constant inspiration.
 The final scenes will have you concurrently on the edge of your seat in anticipation as well as anxious and outraged.

-Love/Hate's Tom Vaughan-Lawlor played Larry Marley, the chief architect of the escape, who schemes his way towards pulling off this feat.
-Along the way he must deal with prison warden, Gordon Close (Barry Ward) who initially are firm enemies, born on opposite sides of Northern Ireland’s political divide, but when Larry realises that Gordon may be unwittingly useful for his escape plan, he slowly tries to win him over.
-What follows is a tense, and intriguing drama in which an unlikely relationship is forged between two enemies that will have far reaching consequences for both of them.
+'Love/Hate's Tom Vaughan-Lawlor played Larry Marley, the chief architect of the escape.
+Along the way he must deal with prison warden, Gordon Close (Barry Ward).
+Initially they're firm enemies, born on opposite sides of Northern Ireland’s political divide.
+But when Larry realises that Gordon could unwittingly help his escape plan, he slowly tries to win him over.
+What follows is a tense, and intriguing drama in which an unlikely relationship is forged that will have far reaching consequences for all.

 A 10-part documentary series that charts the beginning of the Vietnam War right through to its lasting impact on both America and the world at large, Ken Burns and Lynn Novick's direction and interviews contextualise the harrowing and horrific visuals beyond just a simple retelling of the facts.
 If you love documentaries, this is essential viewing.

 This isn't 'Glee'.
 We feel we need to say that at the start so that when we tell you this is a musical comedy you don't run and lock yourself in a bunker so saccharine singing teenagers can't get at you.
 From the mind of star Rachel Bloom, 'Crazy Ex-Girlfriend' follows one woman as she throws away her seemingly successful life in New York after a chance encounter with her first big love and moves to his town of West Covina (only two hours from the beach) to start a new life.
 So where does the musical come in?
-Well, all in our characters heads which, yes, sounds awful but when the songs are parodies of Nicki Minaj and other very recognisable staples of the charts and cinema history, you know you're in for a good time.
+Well, all in our characters heads which, yes, sounds awful.
+But when the songs are parodies of Nicki Minaj and other very recognisable staples of the charts and cinema history, you know you're in for a good time.

 Created by Judd Apatow, Lesley Arfin, and Paul Rust, 'Love' stars Rust alongside Gillian Jacobs as two fairly irritating 'will they/won't they' friends called Gus and Mickey, that you'll eventually start to like and in between times will at least be kept entertained by Birdy (Claudia O'Doherty).
 It's definitely worth the watch, and with just three seasons it's perfect Netflix binge material.

-One big tip: watch it with the original German audio and subtitles, the English dub loses a lot of the performance (and the sync with their mouths is just bad).
+One big tip: watch it with the original German audio and subtitles.
+The English dub loses a lot of the performance (and the sync with their mouths is just bad).

 Discover exactly what a 'Party Goblin' is and your life will never be the same again.

 Based on Caleb Carr's brilliant novel first published in 1994, this is the show for those who like their crime fix muddled up with a period drama.
-Set in New York in 1896, it follows Daniel Bruhl, Dakota Fanning and Luke Evans as a thrown-together team of investigators (a criminal psychologist, a newspaper illustrator and a police secretary) intent on solving the mystery of a serial killer who is preying on street children.
+Set in New York in 1896, it follows Daniel Bruhl, Dakota Fanning and Luke Evans as a thrown-together team of investigators (a criminal psychologist, a newspaper illustrator and a police secretary).
+They're intent on solving the mystery of a serial killer who is preying on street children.
 It's fictional, but real-life historical characters of the day – like then-police commissioner Teddy Roosevelt – pop up.
 It's entertaining and well-made; you'll burn through its ten episodes in no time.